 “Installers are aware that whilst the space to fit an appliance is often limited – determined by the shape of the room or location of the chimney breast – there are other factors that must be considered to ensure that the appliance adheres to Part J of Building Regulations.”

-“It’s great to see our installers are paying such close attention to these requirements and taking them seriously by phoning for advice if the requirements are not clear for them,” says Mike.
+“It’s great to see our installers are paying such close attention to these requirements and taking them seriously by phoning for advice if the requirements are not clear for them,” say HETAS.

-HETAS is proud to have the support from various sectors and organisations in the industry.
-Working alongside influential organisations such as BFCMA, SFA and the SIA allows the technical team to provide the most up-to-date information and educated advice.
+HETAS is proud to have support from various sectors and organisations in the industry.
+Working alongside industry organisations allows the technical team to provide the most up-to-date information and educated advice.